 - a.
 The maximum floor area of a detached ADU is 1,200 square feet, excluding, where present, any enclosed parking space(s), exterior stairs, or similar non-habitable features. - b.
-The total floor area of an attached ADU shall not exceed 50 percent of the existing primary dwelling or 850 square feet, whichever is greater. - c.
+The total floor area of an attached ADU shall not exceed 50 percent of the existing primary dwelling or 850 square feet, whichever is greater, except where this limitation would conflict with Government Code Section 65852.2(e)(1)(A). - c.
 The maximum floor area of a JADU is 500 square feet. - 4.
 Passageway.
 No passageway shall be required in conjunction with the construction of an accessory dwelling unit.
 However, accessory dwelling units attached to single-unit dwellings shall have independent, exterior access and side and rear setbacks sufficient for fire and safety.